js816/New_York_-_London_Weather_Predictions/README.md

 ![image](https://user-images.githubusercontent.com/82008319/136144380-d3cf0f69-8e1e-48cb-b73f-d457575b269b.png)

-During our presentation, we were asked about r2 scores which we had not originally captured.
-We reran the model, this time adding a random_state value, and the r2 scores of our updated model are shown below.
+During our presentation, we were asked about r-squared scores which we had not originally captured.
+We reran the model, this time adding a random_state value, and the r-sqaured scores of our updated model are shown below.
 There is not a strong correlation between our values and the weather can be difficult to predict precisely.
 This is even true for meterologists predicting tomorrow's weather.
 Since our project was to show the big picture for our travelers and we created prediction ranges instead of trying to predict precise values, we're hopeful our predictions will both be helpful to travelers and reasonably accurate.

 ![image](https://user-images.githubusercontent.com/82008319/136459951-29a96987-d7f1-497a-825a-fb24a9eb8e89.png)